azat-co/aws-intermediate/02-modules.md

 ---

-# Who has AWS account access? 🙋
+# Who has an AWS account access? 🙋

 ---